Cassation Court upholds over three-year sentence for drug dealer

 Court documents said the Anti-Narcotics Department (AND) learnt the defendant was in possession of illegal narcotics and sent one of its agents to pose as a buyer.

-“The AND agent got in touch with the defendant and asked him for a small stash of Captagon, Crystal Myth and other illegal drugs,” court documents said.
+“The AND agent got in touch with the defendant and asked him for one gramme of Crystal in return for JD35,” court documents said.

+The law enforcement officer used a coded sentence of wanting to buy “some grammes of sugar”, according to court documents.

 When the two met, AND agents immediately arrested the suspect, court papers added.

-Upon searching the defendant, court papers said, AND personnel found a small quantity of illegal narcotics on him, including three Capagon pills".
+Upon searching the defendant, court papers said, AND personnel found a mobile chip that contained the number he used to contact the AND agent".

 Meanwhile, the SSC prosecution office asked the higher court to uphold the sentence and the fine imposed on the defendant.